-The District presently contains approximately 380 acres of land located in the east portion of El Paso County approximately 15 miles east of the central area of the City of El Paso, Texas (the "City").
-The District is located just east of Loop 375 and is approximately one mile from the intersection of Interstate Highway 10, the major freeway through El Paso, Texas, and Eastlake Boulevard to its intersection with Paseo del Este Boulevard, then east approximately one half mile on Paseo del Este Boulevard.
-The District lies totally within the exclusive extraterritorial jurisdiction of the City.
+The District presently contains approximately 260.14 acres of land located in the east portion of El Paso County approximately 15 miles east of the central area of the City of El Paso, Texas.
+The District is located northeast of Interstate Highway 10 and east of Loop 375.
+Eastlake Boulevard provides access to the District.
+From Interstate Highway 10, exit Eastlake Boulevard and proceed north approximately 1.8 miles to intersection of Peyton and Eastlake, then north along Peyton to Paseo del Este Boulevard, East along Paseo del Este Boulevard approximately 1.25 miles.
+See "AERIAL PHOTOGRAPH" herein.